Adriana Royal, MA, MA, MAc, Dipl-Ac

 I am a Wisconsin state and NCCAOM nationally board certified acupuncturist.
 In addition to my practice at Royal Road, I work as an acupuncturist treating cancer patients in Aurora’s Integrative Medicine Department.
 I hold Master’s degrees in philosophy (Gonzaga University, 2010; Marquette University, 2014) where I applied the phenomenological method to embodiment, specifically how vulnerability effects our bodies and how our bodies store emotion and trauma.

 In addition to Chinese Medicine, I use other healing modalities such as meditation and sound healing.
-I am a certified practitioner of contemplative pedagogies and reiki (level 2), as well as a certified hospice & palliative care acupuncture specialist (NAHPCA).
+I am a Reiki Master, as well as a certified hospice & palliative care acupuncture specialist (NAHPCA).
 I am also a clinical certified aromatherapy practitioner (CCAP).

 Andrew Royal, JD, MS, LPC